di-effe/Rofi/README.md

 ![tags.sh](./screenshots/tags.png)

 ### Description
-This script has been designed explicitly for **LeftWM**, so it won´t work with any other WM.
+This script has been designed explicitly for [LeftWM](https://github.com/leftwm/leftwm), so it won´t work with any other WM.

 The top section will show the active TAG in the focused screen.
 The section below will show any other available TAG to switch to.